Pansion/zabcluster/README.md

 * support much more clients.

 ##Dependency
-Of course, redis-server should placed in your host. redis https://github.com/antirez/redis
+Of course, redis-server should be placed in your host. redis https://github.com/antirez/redis